 There are different types of ecosystems and they are classified on the basis of various factors.
 Two major types of ecosystem are: –

 - Aquatic Ecosystem: – An aquatic ecosystem can be defined as one that exists in a water body.
 All the living organisms are dependent on each other and their surroundings for their survival.
-There are two subcategories of aquatic ecosystem: – Marine ecosystem and Freshwater ecosystem.
+There are two subcategories of an aquatic ecosystem: – Marine ecosystem and Freshwater ecosystem.

 Facts you didn’t know: –